29th FILMKUNSTFEST MV | APRIL 30 to MAY 5, 2019

 "With this award, we are going to honour Katharina Thalbach as one of the most admirable actresses of complex roles for having rendered outstanding services to the German film culture.
 She breathes life into both her leading and her supporting roles with unparalleled vividness.
 Strength and vulnerability are an integral part of her acting performance.
 Katharina Thalbach is an artist who may look back on an impressive film, TV and stage career in both the GDR and Germany," Festival Director Volker Kufahl explains his decision for this year's honouree.

 The Republic of Ireland is going to enrich this year's FILMKUNSTFEST MV.

 "The history of Ireland is rich in tragic occurrences.
 Poverty and famine, British rulership and feudalistic structures, religious conflicts and rigid Catholicism, emigration, civil war, the conflict in Northern Ireland, depression and financial crisis, tax haven for the largest multicorporate enterprises in the world and most currently the Brexit that is threatening to re-open old sores," Festival Director Volker Kufahl declares.

-Along with the surely inevitable reflection on the current political situation in Ireland at the time of the FILMKUNSTFEST MV, taking place only a few weeks after the scheduled soft or perhaps hard Brexit, the festival is going to visualise this picturesque north European country by showcasing a selection of its diverse films including the latest feature films, documentary features and short films as well as a high-class accompanying festival programme focusing on literature, photography and music from and about Ireland.
+Along with the surely inevitable reflection on the current political situation in Ireland at the time of the FILMKUNSTFEST MV, taking place only a few weeks before the scheduled soft or perhaps hard Brexit, the festival is going to visualise this picturesque north European country by showcasing a selection of its diverse films including the latest feature films, documentary features and short films as well as a high-class accompanying festival programme focusing on literature, photography and music from and about Ireland.